youssefelgenany/GUC-Internship_System/README.md

 - **Tailwind CSS**: MIT License

 All dependencies and their licenses can be viewed in the `package.json` file and `node_modules` directory.

-### License Notice
-If this project uses any services or libraries that require specific license attribution (such as Apache 2.0 for Stripe if payment processing is added), those licenses must be included in this section.

 ---